catseye/Chrysoberyl/article/Forks.md

 but Java applets are pretty much history now.
 It has always ran as a desktop application.
 It can now run as a JNLP application.

-We forked this because we wanted to put [Bubble Escape 2K][] online and this emulator ran as an applet but there were a few bugs in it.
+We forked this from [http://jac64.sourceforge.net/](http://jac64.sourceforge.net/) because we wanted to put [Bubble Escape 2K][] online and this emulator ran as an applet but there were a few bugs in it.
 We fixed those bugs and submitted those fixes upstream, but heard nothing from the maintainer.
 Thus we keep this fork.

+Fork began on June 30, 2011.

 ### Zplet